Mescaline: Research

-Mescaline has a wide array of suggested medical usage, including treatment of depression, anxiety, PTSD, and alcoholism.
+Mescaline has a wide array of suggested medical usage, including treatment of depression, anxiety, PTSD, nicotine dependence, and alcoholism.
 However, its status as a Schedule I controlled substance in the Convention on Psychotropic Substances limits availability of the drug to researchers.
 Because of this, very few studies concerning mescaline's activity and potential therapeutic effects in people have been conducted since the early 1970s.
+However, the drug is under development by Journey Colab under the code name JOUR-5700 and by Biomind Labs under the code names BMND04, BMND06, and BMND09 for various medical applications, such as treatment of alcoholism.